Transfer Learning for High-dimensional Quantile Regression with Distribution Shift: Transfer Learning under Distribution Shift

 \subsection{Theory on Estimation Error}

 Now we study the non-asymptotic convergence rate of $\wbeta - \sbeta$ obtained by the transfer approach \eqref{l1 transfer} with transferable set $\bc$, where $\bc$ is an arbitrary prespecified set for theoretical generality.
-Under the high-dimensional sparse setting, we characterize the geometric structure of $\wbeta - \sbeta$ and $\{\wdelta^{(k)}-\bdelta^{(k)}\}_{k=1}^K$ through the restrictive sets \citep{belloni2011l1, negahban2012unified, wang2024analysis}, which are denoted by
+Under the high-dimensional sparse setting, we characterize the geometric structure of $\wbeta - \sbeta$ and $\{\wdelta^{(k)}-\bdelta^{(k)}\}_{k=1}^K$ through restrictive sets \citep{belloni2011l1, wang2024analysis}, denoted by